 Trailer Hitch Class Ratings

 Tongue Weight — This is the portion of the Trailer Weight that is held by the Hitch Ball.
 TW

 Weight Distribution — This term means different things depending on the topic of discussion.
 With respect to a trailer hitch, this is a method that uses a very stiff spring to “distribute” or transfer some of the weight from the rear of the tow vehicle to both the front wheels of the tow vehicle and back to the trailer axles.
-You can read some on Let’s Tow That or wait a while, and we’ll talk about that more in a later post.
+You can read some on Let’s Tow That or wait a while, and we will talk about that more in a later post.

+Trailer Hitch Class Ratings